changer/cmsplugin-fbalbum/README.md

 This is gallery plugin with support for Facebook Album.
 You should use it because :
 - It uses facebook for storing images and saves your valuable media storage.
-- Your Client/User has a liberty to add or remove images from facebook and it gives better experience to them.
+- Your Client/User has the liberty to add or remove images from facebook and it gives better experience to them.
 - Images recieved from facebook are cropped to lower size without considerable loss in quality.
 - Image are presented in convenient thumbnail, which on clicking would open up in carousel or lightbox.